koluris/HP-ENVY-13-AH0002-OpenCore/README.md

 # HP-ENVY-13-AH0002-OpenCore
 Attempt to Hackintosh a HP laptop

+### Overall
+So far the build is awesome, cold boot time to Mac in 9 seconds!

 ### Specifications

 * Processor: Core i5-8250U 1.6GHz (Turbo Boost up to 3.4GHz)